HumzaProfessional/Networking_and_IoT_projects/DePIN (Decentralized Physical Infrastructure Network)_wifi_sharing_node/README.md

 * Total bytes served
 * Estimated network usage

-The tokens in this project are locally generated accounting values.
-They are not connected to a blockchain or cryptocurrency network.
+The tokens in this project are locally generated accounting values accoriding to the program logic.

 The project serves as an early prototype of a decentralized physical infrastructure network, or DePIN, node.